jothirammohan/blog/_posts/2020-10-06-Discipline.md

 ---
 layout: post
-title: Discipline is choosing between what you want now and what you want most
+title: Discipline is choosing between what you want now and what you want most.
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).